-The term “organisation” means any school, local authority, multi-academy trust, professional services, or individual that has registered and is accessing the website (either following trial use, the purchase of tokens or a subscription, or by taking part in a research project).
+The term “organisation” or "administrating organisation" means any school, local authority, multi-academy trust, professional service, or individual that has registered and is accessing the website (either following trial use, the purchase of tokens or a subscription, a group of subscriptions, or by taking part in a research project).
 The organisation is represented by an account administrator (or the “admin user”), who is generally the person who first registers the organisation on the website, but may also be another user that has been granted the rights to administer the account of the organisation.

-You may choose to provide identifiable pupil data (in particular, the child’s name and their unique pupil number or any other education-wide identifier) instead of a randomly generated EBP to make it easier to use the website and monitor pupil data.
-We suggest maintaining an offline list (in a secure location) of all the pupils under your care, with the corresponding EBPs and/or identifiable details for your own reference.
+You may choose to provide another identifier for pupil data (such as their unique pupil number or another identifier used by your systems) in addition to the randomly generated EBP to make it easier to use the website and to monitor pupil data.
+We strongly advise that you do not use an identifier that makes any pupil directly identifiable (such as the pupil's name).
+Instead, we suggest maintaining an offline list (in a secure location) of all the pupils under your care, with the corresponding EBPs and/or identifiable details for your own reference.

-Personal pupil data will never be used by nurtureuk for marketing, communications or research purposes, or shared with any third party without the express consent obtained from the owner of the relevant EBP.
+Personal pupil data will never be used by nurtureuk for marketing, communications or research purposes, or shared with any third party without the express consent obtained from the administrating organisation that is the owner of the relevant EBP.